-The Property Level Flood Resilience Grant Scheme is a one-off government grant scheme to help fund additional flood resilience or resistance measures for homes and businesses that have been flooded and help ensure people get the best possible deal for flood insurance in the future.
+The Property Level Flood Resilience Grant Scheme is a one-off government grant scheme.
+It is to help fund additional flood resilience or resistance measures for homes and businesses that have been flooded.
+It helps to ensure people get the best possible deal for flood insurance in the future.
 The grant scheme in Eden district is being administered by the District Council.

-Resistance measures are those designed to keep the water out and resilience measures are internal modifications intended to reduce the cost of any damage from flood water.
+Resistance measures are those designed to keep the water out.
+Resilience measures are internal modifications intended to reduce the cost of any damage from flood water.

 Question 2: What type of properties are eligible for a grant?

 The funding applies to properties flooded as a result of Storm Desmond and Storm Eva (3-11 December 2015).
 The owners of the following premises are deemed eligible for the scheme.

-Residential properties (including accommodation such as static caravans where they are defined as the primary residence on the electoral roll) where habitable internal areas of the premise has been damaged by Storm Eva and Storm Desmond.
+Residential properties (including accommodation, such as static caravans, where they are defined as the primary residence on the electoral roll).
+This is where habitable internal areas of the premise has been damaged by Storm Eva and Storm Desmond.
 For rented properties the landlord (or property owner) will needed to apply for the funding.

-Owners of second homes where habitable internal areas of the premise has been damaged by Storm Eva and Storm Desmond are also eligible to apply.
+Owners of second homes where habitable internal areas of the premises has been damaged by Storm Eva and Storm Desmond.
+They are also eligible to apply.

-Businesses (including social enterprise and holiday let accommodation) and charitable organisations properties where internal areas of premises which are critical to the day-to-day operations (for example: not storage sheds or warehouses) have been damaged by Storm Eva and Storm Desmond.
+Businesses (including social enterprise and holiday let accommodation) and charitable organisation properties.
+This is where internal areas of premises are critical to the day-to-day operations.
+This does not include storage sheds or warehouses, which have been damaged by Storm Eva and Storm Desmond.

 The grants are intended only to fund measures which improve the property's resilience or resistance to flooding.

 Question 3: What definition of a 'flooded property' is used to determine grant applications?

-The Property Level Flood Resilience Grant Scheme's criteria uses Defra's National Flood Emergency Framework definition to determine if a property has flooded internally:
+The Property Level Flood Resilience Grant Scheme's criteria uses Defra's National Flood Emergency Framework definition.
+This is used to determine if a property has flooded internally: